 Faculty Lead Rebecca Mobley (email@example.com)

-The 10-day study abroad tour, and corresponding course, is designed to introduce students to the magnificent wonders of Mayan culture past and present and develop a deeper understanding of the issues facing this indigenous population.
-We will visit various locations throughout Guatemala, and engage in a wide variety of activities meant to introduce you to the lives and culture of Mayan peoples throughout Guatemala.
-Our journey will take us to places in and around Antigua, Guatemala City, San Lucas Toliman, and Flores.
+The 10-day study abroad tour, and corresponding course, introduced students to the magnificent wonders of Mayan culture past and present and develop a deeper understanding of the issues facing this indigenous population.
+Students visited various locations throughout Guatemala, and engaged in a wide variety of activities meant to introduce them to the lives and culture of Mayan peoples throughout Guatemala.
+Our journey took us to places in and around Antigua, Guatemala City, San Lucas Toliman, and Flores.

 - Climbing the active Volcan Pecaya.